 After all, concepts like power bowls and smoothie bowls have been trending a lot recently, so it does seem like there would be some demand.
 But, despite the fantastic images, the company doesn’t really sell food products, at least not in the way their marketing implies.

-Specifically, the products from the company are focused around oils, vinegars, spices, rubs and powders.
-Essentially this means that the company is selling ways to make food interesting, rather than food itself.
+Specifically, the products from the company are focused around oils, vinegar, spices, rubs, and powders.
+Essentially this means that the company is selling ways to make food interesting, rather than the food itself.
 For example, this is the information that their catalog provides:

 For many people that focus might be fine.
 After all, if you are good in the kitchen then having the right spices and oils really can make all the difference.
 However, I imagine there are also many people out there that simply don’t find the product selection at Your Inspiration at Home particularly, well… inspiring.
 That might be especially true for people who tend to follow recipes to the letter or those who rely heavily on processed foods.

 As for the products themselves, they do have the advantage of being fairly unique.
 The spices that you choose in cooking really do have a significant impact on the way that meals turn out.
 So, this does make unique spices pretty appealing, particularly for people bored of the range at the grocery store.

 It’s hard to get an idea of product quality from the catalog of any company and in general, figuring this out for any MLM is tricky.
 The distributors for the company are certainly excited about the products and do claim that they are well worth the money.
 But, then again, distributors do tend to be biased towards the products that they distribute (even if it's unintentional).

 In general, I suspect that the products are pretty good.
 It’s hard to go wrong with spices and powders, and most of the time companies do manage to produce pretty good mixtures.